Blog Posts - Divorce

 When a couple with children divorces, they both still need to financially support their children.
 While both parents may share custody of the children, one parent is typically the custodial parent, while the other pays child support.
 Child support is often a contentious family law matter.
 Not many parents want...

-Divorce is a complex legal process that many often know little about until they consider it an option.
-Prior to beginning the journey, you want to make sure you understand what to expect.
+Divorce is a complex legal process that many people often know little about until they consider it an option.
+Prior to beginning the journey, you want to ensure you understand what to expect.
 Without a notion of where to start, you may be faced with several questions.
 If you’re considering...

 Relocation disputes are among the most difficult and emotionally charged family law cases.
 It can be particularly challenging when you want to move out of state and your co-parent is not on board with your decision.
 Under Florida law, you will need the permission of your co-parent and or a...